Henry Carl Aldrich: Memberships

 Aldrich was a member of Mycologist Society of America.
 He served as Easter Councilor (1971–1973); Vice president (1982–1983) and President (1984–1985).
 He was well appreciated for his role in formation of IMC2 Corporation INC in 1977.
 Aldrich was also a member of the American Society of Microbiology, Southeastern Branch, serving as president (1986–1987) and secretary-treasurer (1995–1996).
 In 2005, ASM Southeastern branch of ASM honored Aldrich by installing Henry Aldrich Student Research Grants for undergraduate and graduate students (Blackwell, 2007).

 Personal life

 Family

 Aldrich was married to Dr. Sylvia Coleman.
-He has two sons Clay Chapman Aldrich (California) and John Clark Aldrich (Virginia) from his earlier marriage with Valerie Aldrich and three grandsons (Blackwell, 2007).
+He has two sons Clay Chapman Aldrich (California) and John Clark Aldrich (Texas) from his earlier marriage with Valerie Ann Clark and four grandsons (Blackwell, 2007).
 Coleman was a Microbiologist at VA hospital in Gainesville and an Adjunct Microbiology Professor at the University of Florida (Minter, 2003).
 She died on June 25, 2009 (Legacy, 2009).
 Aldrich died on August 11, 2005, in Gainesville (FL) due to complications of prolonged kidney disease (Gainesville Sun 2005).